-When humans see a face the brain processes a lot of information.
-That triggers the memory nerve and you recall whether you know the person or not and react so.
+When humans see a face, the brain processes a lot of information that trigger the memory nerves, and you recall whether you know the person or not and react so.

-When a computer sees a face, or basically any image, it sees a blank screen with different color codes on each pixel.
-Something similar to the image below.
+When a computer sees a face or any image, it sees a blank screen with different color codes on each pixel.
+Something similar to the picture below.

 How does Snapchat recognize a face?

-- This huge matrix of numbers are codes and each combination of the number represents a different color.
+- This large matrix of numbers are codes, and each combination of the number represents a different color.

 - The face detection algorithm goes through this code and looks for color patterns that would represent a face.

-- Different parts of the face gives away different details.
-For example the bridge of the nose is lighter than its surroundings.
-The eye socket is darker than the forehead and the center of the forehead is lighter than its sides.
+- Different parts of the face give away different details.
+For example, the bridge of the nose is lighter than its surroundings.
+The eye socket is darker than the forehead, and the center of the forehead is lighter than its sides.

 Once these points are located, the face is modified in any way that seems suitable.

 From making you look like a puppy to an old truck driver.
 But that’s not all Snapchat filters do.
 An updated version of Snapchat had a feature for swapping faces with a friend, whether in real time or by accessing some faces from your gallery ( yes, you allowed Snapchat to look in your Camera Roll ).
 Notice how the face shapes are visible, that’s the position where the statistical model lies.
 It helps Snapchat to quickly align you and your friends face and swap the features.